How do I book an appointment? What is your availability

 Why didn’t I get an appointment?

-There is only one of me I can only do so many bookings as I humanly can.
-During busy periods I sometimes receive more inquiries than available spaces.
-As a result, not everyone who contacts me will secure an appointment.
-I prioritise design preferences, focusing on my style.
+There is only one of me, and I can only take on a limited number of bookings.
+During busy periods, I often receive more enquiries than I have available spaces, so unfortunately not everyone who contacts me will secure an appointment.

 Why didn’t I get a reply?